 Our TEACCH rooms form part of the whole school support provided for children with barriers to learning.

-We have two TEACCH rooms, a Key Stage 1 room offering provision for EYFS – Year 2 and a Key Stage 2 room catering for years 3-6.
+We have three TEACCH rooms, a Foundation room, a Key Stage 1 and a Key Stage 2 room.

 Each TEACCH room provides:

 a small discrete class, usually of 8 children

 opportunities for children to revisit early missed ‘nurturing’ experiences

 a modified curriculum in a supportive, caring and highly visual environment